-6345 Qualitative Methods: Collecting and Analyzing Case Study Data

-The course covers the conceptual foundations of the qualitative research process that includes gaining access to a field site, conducting interviews, writing field notes, coding and analyzing data using a qualitative analysis software tool, and writing research results.
+6345 Qualitative Methods: Collecting and Analyzing Case Study Data and analyzing data using a qualitative analysis software tool, and writing research results.
 Additionally, students will have the opportunity to code and analyze real-world data using a qualitative data analysis tool.